Caudillo: Bolivarian republics: Bolivia, Colombia, Ecuador, Peru, and Venezuela

 Belzu was also known for his nationalization of the country's profitable mining industry – he enacted protectionist policies to reserve Bolivian resources for Bolivian use, provoking the ire of British, Peruvian, and Chilean shipping and mining interests.
-Many of Belzu's policies won him favor among the long-downtrodden indigenous peoples of Bolivia, but came at the cost of enraging wealthy Creole Bolivians as well as foreign countries like Britain that sought to use resources from Bolivian mines.
-Belzu took steps to legitimize his leadership, and was at one point democratically elected.
-Despite his popularity in many sectors, Belzu had many powerful enemies and he survived 40 assassination attempts.
-His enemies wanted to destroy the state-run projects that helped nationalist program but likewise improved the public sphere on which the country's poor were reliant.
+Many of Belzu's policies won him favor among the long-downtrodden indigenous peoples of Bolivia, but came at the cost of enraging wealthy Creole Bolivians, as well as foreign countries such as Britain that sought to use resources from Bolivian mines.
+Belzu took steps to legitimize his leadership and was at one point democratically elected.
+Despite his popularity in many sectors, Belzu had many powerful enemies, and he survived 40 assassination attempts.
+His enemies wanted to destroy the state-run projects that helped nationalist program, but likewise improved the public sphere on which the country's poor were reliant.

-The despotism that is so rife among the caudillos also found a home with Belzu – from the early 1850s until his abdication of power in 1855, he is said to have ruled despotically, making himself very wealthy in the process.
+The despotism that is so rife among the caudillos also found a home with Belzu; from the early 1850s until his abdication of power in 1855, he is said to have ruled despotically, making himself very wealthy in the process.
 Belzu considered returning to the presidency in 1861, but he was gunned down by one of his rivals by the time he tried to run for presidency again.
 He was unable to leave a legacy and his populist programs died with him.
-After Bolivia's independence, Bolivia lost half of its territory to neighboring countries including Argentina, Chile, Peru, and Brazil through the war and agreements reached under the threat of invasion.
+After Bolivia's independence, it lost half of its territory to neighboring countries, including Argentina, Chile, Peru, and Brazil, through the war and agreements reached under the threat of invasion.